 Let’s review the main points of the book:

 - Prefer passive index funds rather than active funds

 - Use index funds that replicate the entire stock market or the entire bond portfolio

 - Choose the funds with the lowest costs (no-load, low TER)

 - Do not time the market

 - You can use ETFs but not trade them (buy-and-hold)

 - Minimize taxes

-Overall, it’s a good book.
-If you already think that passive index funds are better than active funds or stock selection, then, you probably won’t learn anything new in this book.
+Overall, it is a good book.
+If you already think that passive index funds are better than active funds or stock selection, then, you probably will not learn anything new in this book.
 If you prefer active funds or prefer to hold individual stocks, you should probably read this book to get a different point of view.
 On the other hand, it lacks in practical advice on exactly how to perform this strategy.
-By the end of the book, you’ll know that you should use index investing.
-However, you won’t know how.
+By the end of the book, you will know that you should use index investing.
+However, you will not know how.
 But there are other books that are more practical.